 a) Introduction

-The FDA published its own guidance document for Decision Support Systems as a first draft in 2017, a second in 2019, and a final in 2022.
-However, anyone hoping to find guidance on meeting the regulatory requirements for this product class will be disappointed.
-The document merely defines – albeit in great detail – when a DSS becomes a medical device.
+Anyone hoping to find guidance in the Guidance Document on how to meet the regulatory requirements for this product class will be disappointed.
+The document merely defines – albeit in great detail – when a CDSS becomes a medical device.

 b) Interpretation of the legal text